 Circa 1979, she provided a few details about her family to neighbor Marlene (Shires) Bluemling, who in turn forwarded the material to the founder of this website.

-She passed away in 1981.
+Hilda passed away on Aug.
+18, 1981.
 Her remains were brought back to Fayette County for interment in Normalville Cemetery.

 Charles outlived his bride by 19 years.
 He died in 2000.